nextml/NEXT/README.md

 no guarantees on it being up to date with the current code.
 For more info please visit [here](https://github.com/kgjamieson/NEXT-psych).

+## Testing
+Run `py.test` from `NEXT/next`.
+Tests will be run from your local machine but will ping an EC2 server to simulate a client.

 ### Getting the code

 You can download the latest version of NEXT from github with the following